 While a paint contractor may not be able to give you an exact estimate for the total project, an approximate amount with potential add-ons or reduced costs must be provided in the contract.
-In other words, the total cost may change with a fluctuation in supply prices or any changes made by you during the course of the paint project; however, this should be reflected in the contract.
+In other words, the total cost may change with a fluctuation in supply prices or any changes made by you during the course of the painting project; however, this should be reflected in the contract.
 Moreover, there may be some additional or hidden costs that you are unaware of; hence, it’s important to enquire about the total cost beforehand and have the amounts in writing.

 “What grade of paint do you use?”

-In order to cut costs, some paint contractors will use a cheaper quality of paint that is susceptible to even the lightest wear and tear.
+In order to cut costs, some paint contractors will use a cheaper quality of paint that is susceptible to even the slightest wear and tear.
 Although a premium grade of paint will affect the overall cost of the project, it is worth the extra money because of its rich finish and durability.
 While you’re getting all the information about the grade of paint being used, enquire about the number of coats to be applied to have a better understanding of how many paint tins/cans are required.

 “Is there a guarantee period?”

 Depending on the grade of paint used, most contractors will offer between 3-7 years warranty on the finish.
 Bear in mind, however, that weather conditions will also play a role in the duration of the guarantee period.
-If a paint contractor does not offer warranty, stay clear of them.
+If a paint contractor does not offer a warranty, stay clear of them.
 On the other hand, a verbal guarantee is also useless should the wall paint encounter damage; therefore, it’s important to get what you need in writing.

 “Can you provide some reliable references?”

 Ask the paint contractor to provide some references to ensure that their work will live up to your expectations.
 For this, it’s best to speak directly with (multiple) past customers that can vouch for the paint contractor in question (as opposed to reading online reviews).
-Since most websites won’t show you negative feedback, it’s best to go straight to the customers for all the nitty gritty details.
+Since most websites won’t show you negative feedback, it’s best to go straight to the customers for all the nitty-gritty details.

 “What is needed of me during this time?”

-With so much going on, you need to know what role you will play other than overseeing the paint project.
+With so much going on, you need to know what role you will play other than overseeing the painting project.
 Right from prepping your home to cleaning up after; ask your paint contractor what responsibilities will fall on your shoulders in order to be better prepared for them.
-Also ask for a rough project timeline to have an idea of when you can expect each room to be finished.
+Also, ask for a rough project timeline to have an idea of when you can expect each room to be finished.